 Ja'far ibn Yahya says: "I heard Isa ibn Ja'far say to Haroun (al-Rashīd) upon leaving al-Riqqa for Mecca, 'Remember your oath by the dignity of the descendants of Abū Tālib that should anyone after Mūsa (al-Kazim, A.S.) claim Imāmate, you would strike his head with the sword.
 This Ali, his son, claims so, and people are addressing him in the same way they used to address his father.'
 He looked at him angrily and said, 'Why?
-Do you expect me to eliminate each and every one of them?"
+Do you expect me to eliminate each and every one of them?'"
 Mūsa ibn Mahran says that when he heard Ja'far ibn Yahya say so, he went to him (i.e. to Imām al-Ridha) and told him what he had heard.
-Al-Ridha responded by saying, "What do I have to do with them?
+Al-Ridha Al-Ridha with the saying, "What do I have to do with them?
 By Allāh, they cannot hurt me in the least."

-Such incitements were not confined within a reasonable limit but went beyond it to dangerous ones where instigation might cause al-Rashīd to pay serious attention, for the Barmakis were most antagonistic towards the Descendants of the Prophet and the most cruel among them in their grudge, so much so that it is reported that Yahya ibn Khālid al-Barmaki was the one who ordered the murder of Imām Mūsa ibn Ja'far when the Abbāside caliphate was under their mercy.
-Imām al-Ridha rendered Allāh's retribution against the Barmakis to their persecution and oppression the worst of which was suffered by Imām al-Kazim .
-Suffices for proof is the fact that Yahya ibn Khālid was the one who plotted the ugly plot against Imām al-Kazim after causing Haroun al-Rashīd to be angry with him, instigating al-Rashīd against the Imām and using some naive weaklings among the Alawides to achieve his goal.
+Such incitements were not confined within a reasonable limit but went beyond it to dangerous ones where instigation might cause al-Rashīd to pay serious attention, for the Barmakis were most antagonistic towards the Descendants of the Prophet 22 and the most cruel among them in their grudge, so much so that it is reported that Yahya ibn Khālid al-Barmaki was the one who ordered the murder of Imām Mūsa ibn Ja'far 22 mām al-Ridha arendered Allāh's retribution against the Barmakis to their persecution and oppression the worst of which was suffered by Imām al-Kazim 22.3 Suffices for proof is the fact that Yahya ibn Khālid was the one who plotted the ugly plot against Imām al-Kazim al-Rashīd against the Imām and using some naive weaklings among the Alawides to achieve his goal.4

 It was, indeed, an attempt which spelled the extent of grudge felt by Yahya ibn Khālid whose purpose was to pressure al-Rashīd into murdering Imām al-Ridha and make him join his father.
 He said to him one day: "This Ali, his son, has seated himself in place and claimed the matter (Imāmate) for himself."
 He (al-Rashīd) said, "Is it not enough for us what we have done to his father?
-Do you wish that we should kill them all?"
-Al-Rashīd's answer points out to the extent of anguish he was suffering deep inside, and it reveals the bitter struggle exploding deep inside him.
+Do you wish that we should kill them all?"5 Al-Rashīd's answer points out to the extent of anguish he was suffering deep inside, and it reveals the bitter struggle exploding deep inside him.
 Suffices him to live carrying the guilt of murdering the pure soul of the Imām's father whom he subjected to numerous types of trials and tribulations till he joined his Lord well-pleased and satisfied after having faithfully executed the responsibilities of Imāmate which were entrusted to him honestly and faithfully, while the tyrant's soul was no longer able to bear any bigger sin anymore.